tudorstroe/chess-bot/README.md

-ChessBot
+# **ChessBot** ♟️🤖
-ChessBot is a Java-based application that plays chess, supporting the full range of chess moves and mechanics.
-It can serve as a practice opponent for chess enthusiasts or as a foundation for more advanced chess AI development.
+A Java-based chess bot that supports full chess mechanics and moves.
+ChessBot can serve as a practice opponent, a foundation for chess AI development, or even play against itself for study purposes.

-Features
-Core Functionality
-Legal Move Validation

-Validates all moves based on chess rules, including castling, en passant, and pawn promotion.
-Full Game Mechanics
+---

+## **Features**

+### 🏰 **Core Functionality**
+- **Legal Move Validation**:
-Implements all standard chess rules, including:
+  - Enforces all chess rules, including:
-Check and checkmate detection.
-Stalemate and draw conditions (e.g., threefold repetition, insufficient material).

-Configurable difficulty levels, from random moves to strategic gameplay.
-Interactive Gameplay

-Play against the bot or watch it play against itself.
-Additional Features
-Move History
+    - Castling (both kingside and queenside).
+    - En passant captures.
+    - Pawn promotion.

+- **Complete Chess Mechanics**:
+  - Detects check, checkmate, and stalemate conditions.
+  - Handles draw scenarios, such as:
+    - Threefold repetition.
+    - Fifty-move rule.
+    - Insufficient material.

+  - Simulates bot-vs-bot games for analysis.

+- **Move History**:
-Tracks all moves in algebraic notation for review or analysis.
+  - Tracks moves in algebraic notation for easy review.

-Undo Functionality
-Revert to previous states of the game.
-Custom Board Setup
-Start the game from any valid position.
-Getting Started
-Prerequisites
-Java Development Kit (JDK) 8 or higher.
-A code editor or IDE (e.g., IntelliJ IDEA, Eclipse).
+- **Undo Functionality**:
+  - Revert moves and restore the previous game state.